 Let’s clear something up: not all facelifts are created equal.
 If you’ve been googling your way through facial rejuvenation options and wondering what the heck a deep plane facelift is – welcome, you’re in the right place.

 I’m an acute care nurse practitioner, co-owner of our practice (with my board-certified plastic surgeon husband – more on him later), and yes… I’ve had a deep plane facelift myself.
 So I’m not just talking shop – I’ve lived this.
-Yes, deep plane facelift, neck lift, brow lift, upper and lower blepharoplasty, and Sciton deep laser skin resurfacing.
+My own experience included a deep plane facelift, neck lift, brow lift, upper and lower blepharoplasty, and Sciton deep laser skin resurfacing.

 The Deep Plane Facelift: Where the Magic Happens

 Now we’re talking.
-A [link pid="5207"]deep plane facelift goes way beyond skin deep.
+A deep plane facelift goes way beyond skin deep.
 It lifts and repositions the structures beneath the SMAS – we’re talking cheek pads, ligaments and all of those foundational layers that actually make your face look youthful.

 Why it’s a game changer: